 “Allāh has promised those who have believed among you and done righteous good deeds that He will surely grant them succession [to authority] in the earth just as He granted it to those before them and that He will surely establish for them [therein] their religion which He has preferred for them [i.e. Islām] and that He will surely substitute for them, after their fear, security, [for] they worship Me and do not associate anything [in worship] with Me.
 But whoever disbelieves after that – then those are the defiantly disobedient.”

-We ask Allāh to send down thousands of angels to fight alongside the Muslims on the front lines to defeat the oppressors.
+We ask Allāh to send down thousands of angels to aid the Muslims against the oppressors.

 O Allāh, make us all from the Siddiqīn and grant us the highest place in paradise.
 Give the ummah victory today like you gave Muhammad (sall Allāhu ‘alayhi wasallam) victory at Badr on that day, O Allāh.